microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 | twitter-roberta-base-sentiment | Yes | Yes | Yes |
 | xlm-roberta-base | Yes | Yes | Yes |

+**Note:** We have added support for INT8 models, quantized with Neural Network Compression Framework (NNCF).
+To know more about NNCF refer [here](https://github.com/openvinotoolkit/nncf).

 ## OpenVINO™ Execution Provider Samples Tutorials

 In order to showcase what you can do with the OpenVINO™ Execution Provider for ONNX Runtime, we have created a few samples that shows how you can get that performance boost you’re looking for with just one additional line of code.